 Acording to Arendse, adding sound to the hidden systems, will create an awareness to the important part these people play in making the city's system work.

-"I think it was obvious that the listening situations should take place in Wellness & Spa Limfjorden - a place for care and well-being that also gives the visitor a beautiful view of the Limfjord" says Arendse and explains that participants are invited to lie in a quiet and comfortable room, where leaves and other organic material Arendse herself has collected, are used as instruments in a soft composition.
+"I think it was obvious that the listening situation should take place in Wellness & Spa Limfjorden - a place for care and well-being that also gives the visitor a beautiful view of the Limfjord" says Arendse and explains that participants are invited to lie in a quiet and comfortable room, where leaves and other organic material Arendse herself has collected, are used as instruments in a soft composition.

 In this way the sound universe will have an "earthly" character, which many experience has a calming and pleasant effect.